 What's happening to Svalbard's glaciers?

 Svalbard hosts around 1,700 glaciers, covering about 5% of Earth’s global glacier area.
-Since the year 2000, Svalbard glaciers have been continuously losing mass, and the rate of glacier loss has increased sharply since 2012.
-This retreat has taken place along with rapid arctic atmospheric warming, change in ocean stratification, and retreating sea-ice.
+Since the year 2000, Svalbard’s glaciers have been continuously losing mass, and the rate of glacier loss has increased sharply since 2012.
+This retreat has taken place along with rapid increases in Arctic air temperatures and retreating sea ice.
+Additionally, changes in the layering of different ocean waters due to temperature and salinity differences have allowed warmer water to reach glacier fronts, increasing melting.